NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Spring Hill College – Mobile, Alabama – Private – Southern Intercollegiate Athletic Conference – NCAA D2

-St. Cloud State University – Saint Cloud, Minnesota – Public – Northern Sun Intercollegiate Conference – NCAA D2
+St. Cloud State University – St. Cloud, Minnesota – Public – Northern Sun Intercollegiate Conference – NCAA D2

 St. Edward’s University – Austin, Texas – Private – Lone Star Conference – NCAA D2

-St. Mary’s University – Texas – San Antonio, Texas – Private – Lone Star Conference – NCAA D2
+St. Mary’s University – San Antonio, Texas – Private – Lone Star Conference – NCAA D2

 St. Thomas Aquinas College – Sparkill, New York – Private – East Coast Conference – NCAA D2

-Stonehill College – Easton, Massachusetts – Private – Northeast Conference – NCAA D2
+College of Staten Island – New York City, New York – Public – East Coast Conference – NCAA D2

-Tarleton State University – Stephenville, Texas – Public – Western Athletic Conference – NCAA D2
+Sul Ross State University – Alpine, Texas – Public – Lone Star Conference – NCAA D2

 Texas A&M International University – Laredo, Texas – Public – Lone Star Conference – NCAA D2